journal page 5

 so preliminary animation is finally finished for "rejected", and shooting will start up soon enough. there are still a couple of odds and ends to draw and clean up, but the bulk of it is done. restless. have been clawing at the walls and staring at the door. it is going to take some time to get my sleep schedule back to waking up in the mornings and not the late afternoon. my nocturnal eyes have grown all large and blinky.

-it's called cold reading and is the oldest con in the book. he follows her leads well enough, inevitably hits upon something by chance, and she gives him her money. so he says, "yes your husband is coming forward now. he is full of liquids." and she goes, "yes!! that's him! he was leaking internally before he died!" and he says, "ah hah..! and hmmm, he is not saying anything to me at the moment.." and she's nearly crying again and says "of course! he had a tracheotomy!"
+it's called cold reading and is the oldest trick in the book. he follows her leads, inevitably hits upon something by chance, and she gives him her money. people only pay attention to the hits and not all of the misses. so he says, "yes your husband is coming forward now. he is full of liquids." and she goes, "yes!! that's him! he was leaking internally before he died!" and he says, "ah hah..! and hmmm, he is not saying anything to me at the moment." and she's weeping again and says, "of course, he had a tracheotomy" and everybody applauds and i'm thinking so this poor bastard is a dead ghost who's still wandering around full of liquids with a tracheotomy pipe hanging out of his neck? the afterlife sounds horrible.

-people obssessed with worrying about tomorrow so much they forget about today. speaking of which, why are you even sitting in front of your computer on such a pretty day? put down that latest issue of "asian slut moose" and go run around. because eventually you will be all cold and gray and a lot less interesting than you are now. well, probably a lot less interesting. and then nobody will play with you because your bits will be falling off your pieces and you will just lie there with a dumb look on your face. and i just wrote about death for like the millionth time in this forum and i swear i'm going to stop that.
+people obssessed with worrying about tomorrow so much they forget about today. speaking of which, why are you even sitting in front of your computer on such a pretty day? close that "asian slut moose" website for a moment and go run around. because eventually you will be all cold and gray and a lot less interesting than you are now. and then nobody will play with you because your bits will be falling off your pieces and you will just lie there with a dumb look on your face. and i just wrote about death for like the millionth time already in this thing and i swear i'm gonna stop that.
 OH WOE BE THAT DEATHING DEATH OF WHICH ALL YE MORTALS FACE UPON THEIR DEATHLY SHROUDS OF BLACK DEA.. sorry

 september 28,1999